N1etsi/N1etsi.github.io/proj/f450quad.md

+# Quadcopter
 I wanted to learn more about the electronics/protocols used in a flight controller and also learn how we could achieve a stable flight.
 I had a long summer ahead of me so I decided to do most of the work from scratch.
 First, I had to source the parts, and after deciding on the size of the frame I would be using it was a matter of looking online for compatible and suitable parts that would fit my budget.
 So I ended up using this parts:
 - Motors: Racestar 2212 980KV
 - ESC's: Racestar RS20A BLHELI OPTO